Kensington, New South Wales: Tram history

 The line from Surry Hills to West Kensington commenced as a steam powered system in 1881.
 At this point the line travelled along Crown Street as far as Cleveland Street.
 The line was then extended to Phillip Street in 1909, Todman Avenue in 1912, and then to its final terminus down Todman Avenue, West Kensington in 1937.

 The line commencing from the city branched off from the tramlines in Oxford Street and ran down Crown Street to Cleveland Street in Surry Hills, then south along Baptist Street to Phillip Street, where it swung left into Crescent Street before running south along Dowling Street, tuning left into Todman Avenue where it terminated.
-Services operated full-time from Circular Quay, and to Railway in peak hours.
+Services operated full-time from Circular Quay, and to Railway Square in peak hours.
 The line down Crown Street closed in 1957, the remainder stayed open until 1961 to allow access to Dowling St Depot, (the current site of the Supa Centa Moore Park – Shopping Centre).

 As well as servicing West Kensington, tram services also operated on Anzac Parade, servicing the Maroubra and La Perouse line.

 Tay Park (bounded by Tay Street, Anzac Parade and Alison Road) is the site of the old Toll Bar where local maintenance revenue was collected from 1854 to 1894.
 The toll was 1 shilling for a four-wheeled wagon drawn by 2 horses.

-Transdev John Holland routes 301, 302 and 303 generally follow the route down Crown and Baptist Streets as far as Phillip Street.

 Commercial area

-Kensington is heavily influenced by the University of New South Wales and the Racing Industry.
+Kensington is heavily influenced by the University of New South Wales and the racing industry.
 It has a handful of cafes, restaurants and shops.
 Kensington has a shopping strip that extends most of the length of Anzac Parade and further south into Kingsford.
-'Peters of Kensington' is a well known retail store on Anzac Parade.
-Kensington is next to Randwick Racecourse and Centennial Park.
+Peters of Kensington is a well known retail store on Anzac Parade.

 Transport

 Anzac Parade is the main road through Kensington.
 Numerous buses frequently service Kensington, linking it with the city and surrounding suburbs.
-There are no train services since the 1976 review of the Eastern Suburbs Railway abandoned the planned extensions to Kingsford.

-On 13 December 2012, the NSW Government announced a commitment to build a $1.6 billion light rail from Circular Quay down George Street to Central Station, then across to Moore Park and down Anzac Parade.
-South of Moore Park the line splits into two branches – one of which continues down Anzac Parade to the nine ways at Kingsford.
-Construction commenced in 2015 and the Kensington section of the line opened to the public 3 April 2020.
+A proposed extension of the Eastern Suburbs railway line to Kingsford was abandoned in 1976.

+In April 2020, the CBD and South East Light Rail from Circular Quay opened.